“My OKR Dashboard Made Me Famous!”: A Client Success Story

 Gamifying The Job

-Sarah’s OKR Dashboard also showed her how many (strategy) points she earned for each Objectives.
+Sarah’s OKR dashboard also showed how many strategy points she earned for each Objective.

-Sarah told me how this was a big contributor to her new-found fame.
-She out-performed her teammates month after month and was subsequently recognized at the all-hands meetings.
-Once she started earning “Top Performer” badges (given out to highest points earners), people began saying “Hi” to her in the hallways and she began getting the choice of special projects to work on.
+Sarah said this was a big contributor to her new-found fame.
+She outperformed teammates month after month and was recognized at all-hands meetings.
+Once she started earning “Top Performer” badges for highest points, people began saying “Hi” in the hallways and she started getting first pick of special projects.

 Measuring what matters